huzhx/huzhx/README.md

 - 👋 Hi, I’m @huzhx
-- 👀 I’m interested in Data Structures & Algorithms, React, Node.js, Microservices, Object-oriented Design Patterns, Test-driven Developments
+- 👀 I’m interested in Data Structures & Algorithms, React, Node.js, Go, Microservices, Object-oriented Design Patterns, Test-driven Developments
-- 📫 You can reach me at huzhx@uci.edu
+- 📫 You can reach me at huzhx@umich.edu

 <!---
 huzhx/huzhx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.